 Alan B. Levine has been a director and chairman of our Audit Committee since October, 2005.
 Mr. Levine served as Chief Financial Officer and Director of Virtual Access Networks, Inc. (2001 to 2002) and Chief Financial Officer and Treasurer of Marathon Technologies Corporation (1998 to 2001).
-Mr. Levine is currently a Director of Magnetek, Inc. and Dynasil Corporation of America and Chairman of the Audit Committees of both companies.
-He was also a member of the Board of Directors and Audit Committee Chair of MCK Communications before the company's merger in November, 2003.
+Mr. Levine is currently a director of Dynasil Corporation of America and Chairman of the Audit Committee.
 Prior to this, Mr. Levine was with Ernst & Young LLP from 1974 to 1998, and was Partner from 1986 to 1998, where he established and directed an Entrepreneurial Services practice.
 From January, 2007 until July, 2011, he served as Vice President and Chief Financial Officer of the Graduate Management Admission Council.
 He is currently retired.
-He is a former Director and Audit Committee Chair of Nextera Enterprises, Inc. Mr. Levine earned a Bachelor of Arts degree from the University of Vermont.
+Previously, Mr. Levine served as a director and Audit Committee Chair of MCK Communications, director and Audit Committee Chair of Nextera Enterprises, Inc., and director of Magnatek, Inc. Mr. Levine earned a Bachelor of Arts degree from the University of Vermont.
 He also holds a Master of Accounting degree from the University of Arizona and was a certified public accountant.
 As chairman of our Audit Committee Mr. Levine has demonstrated that he is valuable to the Audit Committee's function.
 He is the Company's designated "audit committee financial expert" as defined by SEC regulations.
 Mr. Levine brings to the Board extensive demonstrated expert knowledge and experience in accounting and finance from his Master of Accounting degree and as a former partner with Ernst & Young LLP and former Chief Financial Officer.
 This knowledge and experience gives Mr. Levine a perspective that he is able to use to help the Audit Committee and Board understand the highly technical issues management confronts on a daily basis and to serve as a critical resource for management.
-Mr. Levine's depth of business, accounting and financial experience make him an excellent candidate as a member of our Board.
+Mr. Levine's depth of business, accounting and financial experience makes him an excellent candidate as a member of our Board.

 Dr. Thomas J. O'Brien has been a director and Audit Committee member since February, 2006.
 Dr. O'Brien has served as a professor at the University of Connecticut since 1986 and as the Head of the Finance Department from 1999 until 2007.
 Prior to this, Dr. O'Brien held positions at the University of North Carolina-Chapel Hill, Duke University, University of North Carolina-Charlotte and Florida State University.
 In addition to Dr. O'Brien's distinguished career as a professor, he has also written several books and has co-authored numerous papers and articles covering topics in finance.
 Dr. O'Brien earned a Bachelor of Arts degree in Economics from Davidson College.
 He received his MBA from the University of Pennsylvania and holds a PhD in Finance from the University of Florida.
 When he was elected as a director, Dr. O'Brien had established an impressive academic record in finance, and was Head of the Finance Department at the University of Connecticut.
-Dr. O'Brien provides the Company with a wealth of valuable academic finance knowledge and executive experience which qualifies him as a "Financial Expert" for the Audit Committee..
+Dr. O'Brien provides the Company with a wealth of valuable academic finance knowledge and executive experience which qualifies him as a "Financial Expert" for the Audit Committee.
 His continuing association with the University of Connecticut provides the Company and the Audit Committee and the Board with a valuable state of the art finance resource.
 This collective background and experience makes him an excellent candidate as a member of our Audit Committee and Board.